How to Run Effective Meetings and Get Work Done

 Engage meeting participants by telling them a story about the topic.
 Studies show that storytelling helps increase message retention by activating areas of the brain that process language and experience events.

-Focus shared information for clarity rather than including the breadth of knowledge so participants are not overwhelmed.
+Focus is on shared information for clarity rather than including the breadth of knowledge, so participants are not overwhelmed.

 Throughout the meeting, present accurate information that conforms to fairness and logic.

-End the meeting by including a direct request, next steps, a plan of action, etc. Ninety's software can help you assign those next steps and will archive everything that was discussed.
+End the meeting by including a direct request, next steps, or a plan of action.
+Ninety’s software can help you assign those next steps and will archive everything that was discussed.

-For Ninety, understanding how to run an effective meeting comes down to five things:
+For us, understanding how to run an effective meeting comes down to five things: